ccsimmi/project-app/README.md

 The aims of this project is to:
 1) attempt to understand GIT by utilsiing it in a project
 2) understand how far my CSS layout skills have progressed

+Notes
-NB: I have been coding for just over a month at the start of this project.
+1) I have been coding for just over a month at the start of this project.
-NB2: https://dribbble.com/shots/9730914-Wallie-Digital-Wallet is the link to the project I am recreating
+2) https://dribbble.com/shots/9730914-Wallie-Digital-Wallet is the link to the project I am recreating